ICTU/Kwaliteitsaanpak/README.md

 - Make sure you have Docker
 - Clone this repository
 - Run `docker compose up`
-  - The html, pdf, docx and xlsx versions of the documents are created in the dist folder
+- View the documents in the docs/wip folder
-  - The html and pdf versions of the Kwaliteitsaanpak itself are created in the docs folder

 ## Releasing a new version of the documentation